koshakji/APIClient/README.md

 APIClient is a Swift package for interacting with RESTful APIs, relying on URLRequest under the hood, but providing a nicer API.

+**Important Note:** This package is still not API-stable, and won't be until version `1.0.0` is released

 ## Example usage
 You can start by initializing an `APIClient`:
 ```swift